cinnamon-bun/thumble/README.md

 ## Hardware

-1. Arduino / microcontroller: [Feather 32u4 basic proto](https://www.adafruit.com/product/2771), from Adafruit.
+1. Arduino / microcontroller: [Feather 32u4 basic proto](https://www.adafruit.com/product/2771) is the simplest Feather board from Adafruit.
 If these are out of stock, look for the exact same thing on Amazon (sold by Adafruit).
 1. Cherry MX compatible keyswitches (x 15)
     * I used [Gateron Silent Clear](https://novelkeys.xyz/products/gateron-silent-switches?_pos=2&_sid=fd79d8abc&_ss=r) since they have the weakest springs available and no tactile bump
 1. Keycaps (x 15)